Complete Guide to Unit Testing in React with TypeScript: Enhance the Quality of Your Frontend

 },

-Once it is installed, in order to execute the test tests we use the following command, it can be a single one and it will execute all the tests but you can also enter the name of the file that we want to execute to test one by one
+Once installed, to run the test tests we use the following command, it can be alone and it will run all the tests but you can also specify the name of the file you want to run to test them one by one

-Jest will automatically search for files with the pattern *.test.tsx and it will run the tests defined in them, in this case it's .tsx because we're using typescript.
+Jest will automatically look for files matching the pattern *.test.tsx and run the tests defined in them, in this case it is .tsx because we are using TypeScript.

 npx test

-Jest will automatically search for files with the pattern *.test.tsx and it will run the tests defined in them, in this case it's .tsx because we're using typescript.
+Jest will automatically look for files matching the pattern *.test.tsx and run the tests defined in them, in this case it is .tsx because we are using TypeScript.

 npx test mi-test.test.tsx